congthearthur/AI-Privacy-Governance-Portfolio/01 - AIPD ( Analyse d'Impact Relative à la Protection des Données) /AIPD_IA_Modèle.md

 - Initial containment time: ______

 ## Y.2 “Harm May Occur” Triage Rule (MANDATORY)
-Notification is triggered when the violation **may cause harm**.
-Use the rubric below:

 **Likely harm indicators (any = escalate):**
 - Sensitive data exposure
 - Identity/credential exposure